 To properly recognize military-connected students at Fanshawe, we encourage you to self-identify upon accepting an offer.
 To do so, you can reach out to the Fanshawe College military-student advisor (contact info listed above), your program lead and faculty.
 This will ensure that you are included in military-connected events, such as recognizing your dual commitment to post-secondary education and service during graduation ceremonies.

 How can my military qualifications be recognized at Fanshawe?

 At Fanshawe College, military service may be recognized as a source of prior learning for the purpose of obtaining academic credit.
 This assessment is viewed through the lens of specific program or course learning outcomes.

 Please review our Prior Learning Assessment and Recognition (PLAR) page to learn more about the process and the potential relation to your military training and qualifications.
 This is the starting point for understanding your prior learning recognition.

 Contact an Admissions and Pathways Advisor in the Office of the Registrar if you have any questions about the process.
 You can submit a PLAR application before you are registered as a Fanshawe College student.

 Can I combine my military experience and credits earned at another post-secondary institution for recognition at Fanshawe?

-Yes.
-Students can request academic credit for both military experience and previous post-secondary education, as long as they meet Fanshawe’s residency requirement and all other criteria under the Recognition of Prior Learning Policy.
+Students can request academic credit for both military experience and previous post-secondary education, if they meet Fanshawe’s residency requirement and all other criteria under the Recognition of Prior Learning Policy.

 Prior military experience and other non-academic experience are assessed though the Prior Learning Assessment and Recognition (PLAR) process.